radicle-dev/registry.radicle.xyz/docs/getting-started.md

     ⚠ Running this command will submit the transaction with a default fee value.
     You can specify a custom fee with `--fee <amount>` to gain priority.

-    Find other transactions you can submit and learn more details at [Make a transaction](make-a-transaction).
+    Find other transactions you can submit and learn more details at [Submit Transactions](submit-transactions).